 Because remember, social media networks are made up of real people, who regularly share real and truly raw content.

-When your prospects and customers see you create real content, they’ll connect with your brand at a much higher level.
+When your prospects and customers see you create and curate real content, they’ll connect with your brand at a much higher level.

 Your business needs to understand what makes social media special in the first place.
 Why do people use it?